We tried it: What are the best natural mosquito repellents?

 Citronella oil

-Citronella oil is as effective as DEET upon application, but it evaporates super fast.
-Even if you apply it directly to your skin — but don’t! — it only provides protection from mosquitoes for a paltry 20 minutes.
+Citronella oil is as effective as DEET upon application, but it evaporates quickly.
+Even if you did apply it directly to your skin (we don't recommend doing this, however), it only provides protection from mosquitoes for a paltry 20 minutes.

 When it’s combined with soybean oil, it can repel mosquitoes for several hours, depending on the formulation.